andrewandante/userguides-test/docs/userguides/SiteTools/RichTextEditor.md

     * **left**, **center** and **right** will sit on lines of their own
     * **left wrap** and **right wrap** will float next to whatever elements are nearby, e.g. the text of a nearby paragraph will wrap beside it.
     * Note: Videos should never be aligned by using the paragraph text alignment buttons.
 * **Width/Height**: The size of the video.
 Only the width needs to be set as the height will update automatically to retain the proportions.
-Videos will never appear wider than the set size, but will shrink responsively to fit the uer’s screen.
+Videos will never appear wider than the set size, but will shrink responsively to fit the user's screen.
 * **Caption**: The caption that will appear under the video.

 ![Video config screen](../img/SiteTools_RichTextEditor_Video-config.png)